Dijet photoproduction at low $x$ at next-to-leading order and its back-to-back limit: Jet definition

 As a remark, when the left hand side of eq.~\eqref{eq:jetdef_1} is much smaller than $1$, one has the equivalence

 where $\Delta y_{ij}$ and $\Delta \phi_{ij}$ are the difference in rapidity and in azimuthal angle between the two partons.
-For that reason, our jet algorithm and the Cambridge/Aachen algorithm (see refs. \cite{Dokshitzer:1997in,Wobisch:1998wt}) become equivalent in the narrow jet limit $R\rightarrow 0$.
+For this reason, our jet algorithm and the Cambridge/Aachen algorithm (see refs.~\cite{Dokshitzer:1997in,Wobisch:1998wt}) become equivalent in the narrow-jet limit $R\rightarrow 0$.

 Moreover, in the case of three-jet configurations, we always consider the quark jet to be the first measured jet, the antiquark jet to be the second measured jet, and the gluon jet to be the jet which is unmeasured and integrated over.
 Hence, the results that we present correspond specifically to the flavor-tagged inclusive quark-antiquark dijet cross section at NLO.
 Other contributions to the full inclusive dijet cross section at NLO, for example with a gluon jet and a quark jet, do not involve any conceptual difficulty (in particular, they do not contain any divergence whatsoever), and could be obtained in a straightforward way from our intermediate results on the quark-antiquark-gluon partonic cross section.